I found a new book called Brick Wonders that I think LEGO fans are really going to like!

 One thing I like for its interest and learning aspect is the inclusion of historical and background information for each “wonder.”
 Whether for one of the bigger builds that is eye candy in the book, or for the smaller builds that come with directions, each one includes a blurb telling about it.
 Boys will learn a lot just by looking through the book and reading those little bits of valuable info.

-Enjoy the book with your boy.
-Build some mini landmarks and have some fun.
+Enjoy the book and build some mini landmarks.
+(Stop by to see our LEGO Landmarks post as well!)
 It is a good book that deserves a look and would make a nice addition to any LEGO lover’s library.

 If you liked this post be sure to see: